asizikov/asizikov.github.io/content/blog/2015-06-27-resharper-custom-live-templates.md

 ## Availability

-Live templates allows us to define the scope where the template will be available.
+Live templates allow us to define the scope where the template will be available.
 In our case async keyword is valid in the context of C# 5.0 and higher versions.

-To do so click the Availability link on the right side and select the option "In C# where type member declaration is allowed".
-This will prevent the template to be activated in unexpected places (like inside the method).
-After that set the minimum C# version to 5.0.
+To do so, click the Availability link on the right side and select the option "In C# where type member declaration is allowed".
+This will prevent the template from being activated in unexpected places (like inside the method).
+After that, set the minimum C# version to 5.0.

 ![availability](/images/resharper-custom-live-templates/availability.PNG)